AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 If the input gene identifiers do not match the gene identifiers used in the `SingleCellExperiment` object used as input, then input gene identifiers must first be mapped to a specified type.
 When the `perform_mapping` flag is set to `TRUE`, users can map the provided gene identifiers to the identifiers used to label the rownames of the `SingleCellExperiment` object.

-To run the gene mapping step, you can run the below command while using the `--config` flag to tailor the genes of interest mapping parameters mentioned in the [Genes of interest section above](#genes-of-interest-parameters):
+To run the gene mapping step, you can run the below command while using the `--config` flag to tailor the genes of interest mapping parameters mentioned in the [gene mapping parameters section above](#gene-mapping-parameters):

 ```
 snakemake --snakefile goi.snakefile \